Tunchi52/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # 4-print_alphabt.c: This program prints the alphabet except q and e , using putchar function.
 # 5-print_numbers: This program prints all single numbers of base 10 using the printf function.
 # 6-print_numberz:This program prints from 0 - 9 using putchar funtion.
+# 7-print_tebahpla: This program prints the alphabet in reverse using the putchar function.
 #